 Think about what it is your users will be trying to accomplish and focus on the key user goals that you have identified (ideally through user research).
 Don’t get distracted by trying to design and build features that are very unlikely to be used on mobile anyway.

-At this point we’ve got some well thought out designs but how can we make sure that our UI/UX design which looks conventional is actually accurate as a mobile app UI/UX design?
+At this point we’ve got some well-thought-out designs but how can we make sure that our UI/UX design which looks conventional is accurate as a mobile app UI/UX design?
 This is where testing comes in.

 Any mobile application usability test session must have 5 components that need to be thought out, carefully planned and established before any testing takes place.